 You must permanently reside in Truckee, Sierra County, Eastern Placer County or Eastern Nevada County, Incline Village, Sierra County, or Southlake Tahoe from Glenbrook to Meyers.

 The FREE spay/neuter program is for dogs labeled as Pit Bulls or Chihuahuas, as their identifying or primary breed.
-Determining whether your dog is a Pit Bull/Chihuahua/Mix will be at the sole discretion of our staff.
+Determining whether your dog is a Pit Bull/Chihuahua will be at the sole discretion of our staff.
 Documentation of breed history can be provided, but the final decision will be made by staff.
 (If your dog's primary breed would not be labeled Pit Bull or Chihuahua in a shelter setting, DNA testing that reveals less than 50% Pitbull or Chihuahua ancestry will not qualify for this program).

 Dogs MUST be current on required vaccinations (RABIES, DAPP, BORDETELLA) at LEAST 10-14 days prior to surgery.
 Vaccine records should be emailed to firstname.lastname@example.org.